andrewvaughanj/myrtle-watcher/README.md

-# myrtle-watcher
+# pomona-watcher

-Keeping an eye on the myrtle.
+Keeping an eye on the pomona.

 ### Dependencies
 * Python v2.7.9